AlgirdasM/AviaSell/README.md

 # AviaSell app
 AviaSell is a full stack app to sell aviation gear online.
 Written in Python3 using MVC design pattern.
+Use Facebook or Google to log in to the app - it also creates a user in the database if a user doesn't exist in our system.
+After the login user can make CRUD operations on items.
+It performs local permission check and also verifies if the user is logged in before trying to edit or delete an item.

 ## Setup instructions
 1. Clone and setup [fullstack-nanodegree-vm](https://github.com/udacity/fullstack-nanodegree-vm)